Stax124/DobotAPI/README.md

 ## Getting Started

-You will need the bot of course, and system runing Linux (tested on x86_64)
+You will need the dobot of course, and system runing Linux (tested on x86_64)

 ### Prerequisites